mattpodwysocki/blog_posts/mapbox-mcp-crewai.md

 ### Example Prompts That Work Great

-Here are real-world prompts you can use with your location-aware agents, along with what happens behind the scenes:
+Here are real-world prompts you can use with your location-aware agents, along with what happens behind the scenes.

+**Location Discovery:**

 **1. Vague Address Queries**
 ```